dmlc/treelite/docs/tutorials/first.rst

 .. code-block:: python

-    toolchain = 'clang'   # change this value as necessary
+    toolchain = 'gcc'   # change this value as necessary

 The choice of toolchain will be used to compile the prediction subroutine into native code.